dentest-project/docs/docs/writing-features/describing-a-feature.md

 ### Adding steps

 You can drag'n'drop steps from the bank of steps.
 If the steps require params (inline, paragraph or table), inputs or text areas will be created accordingly.
-For the table case, the dimensions of the needed table will be asked first.

 You can change the adverb to _And_ or _But_, in order to ease the reading.